-5. The preamble to the Protocol states the Schengen acquis is aimed at enhancing European integration and, in particular, at enabling the European Union to develop more rapidly into an area of freedom, security and justice.

-^{7 -} On the first two occasions, the Court examined the manner in which the ius puniendi is exercised in the Member States, declaring that the ne bis in idem rule also applies where further prosecution is barred once the accused has fulfilled certain obligations agreed with the Public Prosecutor (Joined Cases C-1847/01 and C-385/01 Gözutök and Brügge [2003] ECR 1-1345, in which 1 delivered an Opinion on 19 September 2002), but that the rule is not applicable where a case is declared to be closed on the ground that the Public Prosecutor has decided not to pursue the prosecution because proceedings have been started against the accused in another Member State for the same acts (Case C-469/03 Miraglia [2005] ECR I-2009).
+- 5. The preamble to the Protocol states the Schengen acquis is aimed at enhancing European integration and, in particular, at enabling the European Union to develop more rapidly into an area of freedom, security and justice. - 7 On the first two occasions, the Court examined the manner in which the ius puniendi is exercised in the Member States, declaring that the ne bis in idem rule also applies where further prosecution is barred once the accused has fulfilled certain obligations agreed with the Public Prosecutor (Joined Cases C-187/01 and C-385/01 Gözutök and Brügge [2003] ECR I-1345, in which I delivered an Opinion on 19 September 2002), but that the rule is not applicable where a case is declared to be closed on the ground that the Public Prosecutor has decided not to pursue the prosecution because proceedings have been started against the accused in another Member State for the same acts (Case C-469/03 Miraglia [2005] ECR I-2009).

-6. Pursuant to the second subparagraph of Article 2(1) of the Protocol, on 20 May 1999 the Council adopted Decisions 1999/435/EC and 1999/436/EC concerning the definition of the Schengen acquis for the purpose of determining, in conformity with the relevant provisions of the Treaty establishing the European Community and the Treaty on European Union, the legal basis for each of the provisions or decisions which constitute the acquis.8
+6. Pursuant to the second subparagraph of Article 2(1) of the Protocol, on 20 May 1999 the Council adopted Decisions 1999/435/EC and 1999/436/EC concerning the definition of the Schengen acquis for the purpose of determining, in conformity with the relevant provisions of the Treaty establishing the European Community and the Treaty on European Union, the legal basis for each of the provisions or decisions which constitute the acquis.
+8 not be prosecuted in another Contracting Party for the same acts provided that, if a penalty has been imposed, it has been enforced, is actually in the process of being enforced or can no longer be enforced under the laws of the sentencing Contracting Party.'

-7. Under Article 2 and Annex A of Decision 1999/436, the basis for Articles 54 to 58 of the Convention is Articles 34 EU and 31 EU, which are contained in Title VI headed 'Provisions on police and judicial cooperation in criminal matters'.
+- 7. Under Article 2 and Annex A of Decision 1999/436, the basis for Articles 54 to 58 of the Convention is Articles 34 EU and 31 EU, which are contained in Title VI headed 'Provisions on police and judicial cooperation in criminal matters'. - 10.
+Article 71, contained in Chapter 6 ('Narcotic Drugs') of Title III, is based on Article 30 EU, in addition to Articles 34 EU and 31 EU.
+In accordance with the first two paragraphs of Article 71: